aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/charts/manipulate-position-size-and-designer-chart/_index.md

 ### **Manipulating Designer Charts in Template Files**
 To manipulate designer charts in template files, use the chart related API.
 For example, you may use the Worksheet.Charts property to get the existing charts collection in the template file.
 #### **Creating a Chart**
-The following example shows how to create a pie chart.
+The following example shows how to create a pyramid chart.
 We will manipulate this chart later on.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-HowToCreateChart-1.cs" >}}
 #### **Manipulating the Chart**
 The following example shows how to manipulate the existing chart.
 In this example, we modify the chart created above.
-In the generated output, note that the color of the chart title has changed from blue to black, and 'England 30000' has been changed to 'United Kingdom, 30K'.
+In the generated output, note that the date label of one data point has been set to 'United Kingdom, 30K'.